tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Retainer can have a maximum of 3 dots in any given Attribute or Ability).
 Backgrounds should remain representative of a real person (eg. not five dots in Influence and nothing else).

+<u>Supernaturals have their appropriate powers.
+Ghouls have 2 Dots of
+Disciplines as described elsewhere in these rules.
+Ghosts/Wraiths/Specters from Spirit Slaves have Lifesight, Deathsight, Heightened Senses equivalent to Auspex 1, and one Haunting Power listed below:</u>

+**<u>Ominous Whispers:</u>** <u>The ghost may verbally communicate with one
+being in the Skinlands at a time.
+This communication is a faint voice or whisper which is always super creepy.
+This power can be used at will with no limit.</u>

+**<u>Malicious Movements:</u>** <u>The ghost may exert a force of 5 pounds
+with the dexterity of a single hand.
+This power cannot directly cause damage but has plenty of potential to write messages, cause sabotage or distractions, deliver small items, break fragile things, pull a trigger, start fires, etc.
+This power can be used once per day, and lasts for 5 minutes.</u>

+**<u>Harrowing Haunting:</u>** <u>The ghost can create minor hallucinations
+geared towards terrifying their victim.
+Shadows move to attack.
+The ghost herself appears, rotten, threatening and horrifying.
+A mangled child pleads for help luring the victim across a weakened floor, or deliberate trap.
+Make appropriate Manipulation/Charisma rolls against your victims.
+This power can be used twice per day and lasts for the entire scene or until the ghost drives away the Skinland invaders.</u>

+**<u>Tempest Teleport:</u>** <u>Sinking through the Tempest, the ghost can
+teleport up to two miles via line of sight, or to locations she’s been to before.
+This power can be used twice per day.</u>

+**<u>Risen:</u>** <u>Requires 3+ Dots of Spirit Slave or 3+ Successes on your
+Summon Soul Roll.
+The fetter for this being is its corpse which remains curiously resistant to decomposition.
+Build this NPC like a 3 Dot Spirit Slave with the following differences: It gains Lifesight, Deathsight, Auspex 1 and Fortitude 2.
+It gains other Haunting Powers as appropriate to its Dots.
+It has 10 Health Levels and does not suffer wound penalties.
+It can’t heal itself or be healed.
+At 4 wounds it is a Breach of the Masquerade if seen plainly for what it is.
+When ‘killed’, the body becomes inanimate and the ghost returns to the shadowlands.
+If a Spirit Slave, it Returns one week hence with the body repaired.
+If Summoned, you may summon it again as normal 1 week hence, body repaired upon the Summoning roll.</u>

+<u>Ghosts have 10 Corpus and take 1 Corpus damage every time something happens to
+them that would cause a mortal to mark a wound on the tracker and become incorporeal as below.
+Moving through solid objects causes these ghosts to become incorporeal for an entire combat round, and lose 1 Corpus; they are immune to damage from the Skinlands during this time.
+There are numerous magic items that can do more than 1 Corpus of damage in a single strike.
+These ghosts can sense these items and are rightly frightened of them.
+3 Dot Spirit Slaves have 2 of the above Haunting Powers.
+5 Dot Spirit Slaves have three.</u>

 Swarms function as Retainers.
 One dot represents a Swarm that can attack one adult, human sized creature.
 For each additional dot, the